-- EA (European Accreditation) - ILAC (International Laboratory Accreditation Cooperation) - ISRAC's General Manager was appointed as chair of the International Laboratory Accreditation Corporation. - OECD (Organization for Economic Co-operation and Development) in the field of GLP, (Good Laboratory Practice)
+- EA (European Accreditation) - ILAC (International Laboratory Accreditation Cooperation) ISRAC's General Manager was appointed Chair of the International Laboratory Accreditation Corporation. - OECD (Organization for Economic Co-operation and Development) in the field of GLP, (Good Laboratory Practice)

-Main activities planned for the year 2019
+Main activities planned for the year 2020

-- Approval of ISRAC law. - Increasing the number of accredited organizations and increasing the scope of accredited laboratories. - Organizing professional training for improving quality procedures and professional conduct in accredited organizations. - Developing new areas and expanding on existing areas of accreditation. - Broadening the cooperation between ISRAC and regulators in all government ministries, manufacturers associations, consumer organizations, the Israel Export Institute, the Standards Institution of Israel and the Chamber of Commerce.
-Implementation of the requirement for ISRAC accreditation on other laws. - Cooperation with international accreditation and standardization organizations.
+- Approval of ISRAC law. - Increasing the number of accredited organizations and increasing the scope of accredited laboratories. - Increasing the use of online courses to improve quality procedures and professionalism in accredited organizations - Developing new areas of accreditation. - Broadening the cooperation between ISRAC and regulators in all government ministries, manufacturers associations, and consumer organizations, the Israel Export Institute, the Standards Institution of Israel and the Chamber of Commerce. - Cooperation with international accreditation and standardization organizations